ChrisK91/Checklists/content/calculators/_index.md

 ---
-title: Checklists
+title: Calculators
 ---
-Browse the available checklists below.
+Browse the available calculators below.
 You can use Ctrl + F to search the list.
 There might be different checklists available, depending on the selected language.